Breastfeeding mothers on KLM airlines may be asked to cover up if some rando gets offended

 — easyJet (@easyJet) July 16, 2019

 It’s not just KLM, of course.
-In 2015, United Airlines was in a similar position after a flight attendant allegedly tossed a blanket for a breastfeeding mother in an attempt to get her to cover up; last year American apologized to a breastfeeding mother after a flight attendant stopped her from boarding with a milk cooler and a carryon bag; and this year, Delta was accused of not accommodating a breastfeeding mother who wanted to pump in first class after plugs in her cabin didn’t work.
+In 2015, United Airlines was in a similar position after a flight attendant allegedly tossed a blanket for a breastfeeding mother in an attempt to get her to cover up; last year, American apologized to a breastfeeding mother after a flight attendant stopped her from boarding with a milk cooler and a carry-on bag; and this year, Delta was accused of not accommodating a breastfeeding mother who wanted to pump in first class after plugs in her cabin didn’t work.
 Southwest and Delta both say they welcome breastfeeding mothers on board.

 We reached out to KLM for comment and will update if we hear back.